-To connect your router to a model:
+To cable your router:

-- 1. Unplug your modem's power, leaving the modem connected to the wall jack for your Internet service. - If your modem uses a battery backup, remove the battery. - Plug in and turn on your modem.If your modem uses a battery backup, put the battery back in. - 3.
-Connect your modem to the Internet port of your router with the Ethernet cable that came with your router. - 4.
+1. Unplug your modem's power, leaving the modem connected to the wall jack for your Internet service.

+If your modem uses a battery backup, remove the battery.

+2. Plug in and turn on your modem.

+If your modem uses a battery backup, put the battery back in.

+- 3. Connect your modem to the Internet port of your router with the Ethernet cable that came with your router. - 4.
 (Optional) If your package comes with plug adapters for the power adapter, connect the plug adapter for your region to the power adapter.